NuGet/docs.microsoft.com-nuget/docs/api/search-query-service-resource.md

 If `semVerLevel=2.0.0` is provided, both SemVer 1.0.0 and SemVer 2.0.0 compatible packages will be returned.
 See the [SemVer 2.0.0 support for nuget.org](https://github.com/NuGet/Home/wiki/SemVer2-support-for-nuget.org-%28server-side%29) for more information.

+The `packageType` parameter is used to futher filter the search results to only results that are of the provided type.
+If the provided package type is not a valid package type as defined by the [Package Type document](https://github.com/NuGet/Home/wiki/Package-Type-%5BPacking%5D), an empty result will returned.
+If the provided package type is empty, no filter will be applied.
+In other words, passing no value to the packageType parameter will behave as if the parameter was not passed.

 ### Response